tiepdotme/serenade-wind/_posts/2020-09-17-survey-sea-trial-part-3.md

 I shrugged.

 In my mind, I didn't think this mystery needed belaboring, but I understood his point.
 Andrew was taking every step of this process seriously.
 I took on faith what Bill had said in July.
 Bill has a history of sparing no cost when it comes to maintaining his boat over 30 years.
-He recommended using Interlux Micron 66 for the bottompaint.
+He recommended using Interlux Micron 66 for the bottom paint.
 That was good enough for me.

 Andrew absorbed this recommendation and then spent hours researching bottom paint performance.
 He started with the knowledge that Micron 66 is what's on the bottom now and by reading through write-ups from [Jamestown Distributor](https://www.jamestowndistributors.com/userportal/document.do?docId=1177) including [Interlux Micron 66](https://www.jamestowndistributors.com/userportal/show_product.do?pid=79), which was Bill's recommendation and [Sea Hawk Cukote](https://www.jamestowndistributors.com/userportal/show_product.do?pid=59368), which was the boatyard's recommendation given that RJ Slocum had been sitting in water with lower salinity.
 We then had a follow-up call with Bill on the topic along with finalizing the travel plans in September.